brandur/sorg/content/nanoglyphs/050-api-spring.md

 That'll be the last of this travelogue.
 I miss the Pacific already.
 The trip to Indonesia was long by my standards (one month), but not _that_ long.
 And yet, I remember more of it than the last four months since.
 Isn't it amazing how the mind works?
 Locking into routine like an 8 to 5 is like hitting the fast forward button on life.
 It blips by.

-With that, time to plan my next vacation.
+With that, time to plan my next vacation I think?

 Until next week.